josephbae96/Modern_React_With_Redux_2020_Update/videos-hooks/README.md

 The link to the deployment is <a href="https://videos-hooks-eight-plum.vercel.app">here.</a>
 The Youtube API might not work due to using an API key that is meant only for localhost:3000

-As per Section 15, this project has also been deployed with Netlify.

 ## GIF
 ![](videos-hooks.gif)